wisdmlabs/edwiser-bridge/edwiser-bridge/readme.txt

 <a href = "https://edwiser.org/bridge/extensions/bulk-purchase/">Bulk Purchase for Edwiser Bridge</a>

 **Edwiser RemUI Theme for Moodle**

-The world’s first User Centric theme for Moodle.
+The world's first User Centric theme for Moodle.
 Level Up your Moodle experience with Edwiser RemUI.

 <a href = "https://edwiser.org/remui/">Edwiser RemUI Theme for Moodle</a>

  ==  Installation  ==